Our API documentation website is undergoing maintenance

 One of the required components nodes in the Ethereum 2.0 network is to expose an API server for outside interaction.
 This API is critical for running validators on eth2, as validator clients can connect to nodes and query their API to figure out their assigned duties, to submit block proposals, and more.
 Prysm's eth2 API schema is maintained in its unique repository: github.com/prysmaticlabs/ethereumapis and is implemented by Prysm beacon nodes here.
+Note, this API is only used by Prysm.

 |eth||BeaconChain||v1alpha1||This service is used to retrieve critical data relevant to the Ethereum 2.0 phase 0 beacon chain, including the most recent head block, current pending deposits, the chain state and more.|